-For information on reserving classroom/meeting space or a guest apartment, please see the reservations document at the bottom of this page.
+For information on reserving classroom/meeting space or a guest apartment, please contact us at firstname.lastname@example.org or 859-257-1537.

 Today, the house's first floor contains a library, the Dr. Marcus McEllistrem Conference Room (seating approximately 12-18), as well as a 'living room' area and a kitchen facility.
 At the side of the house are a brick patio and a veranda which includes stairs to the second floor veranda.
-The Commonwealth House's second story contains the Seminar Room where the Gaines Seminars (HMN 301 & 302) are held, as well as a smaller classroom often used for Honors classes, undergraduate and graduate seminars, or study groups, the Sustainable Campus Internship Program office, and an apartment for visiting scholars and speakers.
-A second-floor veranda is accessible from the Seminar Room, and via outdoor stairs from the first-floor veranda.
+The Commonwealth House's second story contains the Seminar Room where the Gaines Seminars (HMN 301 & 302) are held; a smaller classroom often used for Honors classes, undergraduate and graduate seminars, or study groups; and an apartment for visiting scholars and speakers.
+A second-floor veranda is accessible via the Seminar Room and outdoor stairs from the first-floor veranda.

 The Bingham Davis house is thought to have been constructed shortly after 1871.
 Warren Featherston and his wife, Myra D. Hart, as well as at least six children occupied it in 1887.
 John C. Curd lived there from 1888 to 1895.
 Dr. Robert L. Willis, a noted physician and surgeon was listed as residing there in 1898-99 and Charles E. Willnot lived there in 1902.
 Martha C. Drake, widow of William Drake, resided in the house in 1906-07 with the Misses Drake, popular milliners.
 The house is now named for Mary Bingham and Margarite Davis whose generosity enabled the University to restore the building for Gaines Center use.
 The house is now used by Gaines Fellows and other UK students, faculty, and staff, as well as by community members for a variety of purposes.